Snow White (2025 soundtrack): Background

-In May 2019, it was reported that songwriters Benj Pasek and Justin Paul would write new songs for the film, having previously wrote lyrics for two new songs Disney's 2019 remake of Aladdin.
-Jack Feldman joined as an additional lyricist, writing few songs in their collaboration.
-Together, they wrote five original songs for a film, including a new "I Want" song for Snow White, titled "Waiting on a Wish", teased first in the film's trailer on December 2024.
-They also wrote a new "villain song" for the Evil Queen titled "All Is Fair", a new love duet for Snow White and Jonathan titled "A Hand Meets a Hand", which was co-wrote with Lizzy McAlpine, another duet with the characters "Princess Problems", and a new opening ensemble number titled "Good Things Grow".
+In May 2019, it was reported that songwriters Benj Pasek and Justin Paul would write new songs for the film, having previously written lyrics for two new songs in Disney's 2019 remake of Aladdin.
+Jack Feldman joined as an additional lyricist, writing new songs in their collaboration.
+Together, they wrote five original songs for the film, including a new "I Want" song for Snow White, titled "Waiting on a Wish", teased first in the film's trailer in December, 2024.
+They also wrote a new "villain song" for the Evil Queen titled "All Is Fair", a new love duet for Snow White and Jonathan titled "A Hand Meets a Hand", which was co-written with Lizzy McAlpine, another duet with the characters, "Princess Problems", and a new opening ensemble number titled "Good Things Grow".
 The film features four of the eight songs from the original film by Frank Churchill and Larry Morey: "Heigh-Ho", "Whistle While You Work", "The Silly Song" and "Someday My Prince Will Come"; the final of which is heard only instrumentally in the underscore due to the plot changes.

 In January 2025, it was revealed that Jeff Morrow had composed the score.
 Dave Metzger, a frequent collaborator on the music for films made by Walt Disney Animation Studios, served as orchestrator for the songs.
 Christophe Beck, who also worked on several Disney projects (both animated and live-action), and for whom Morrow served as a protégé, served as score consultant.

 Release

 On March 4, 2025, the song "Waiting on a Wish" which was teased during the promotional blitzkrieg, released as the lead single from the album.
-Zegler performed the song live at a promotional tour in Japan, who also joined with Sakura Kiryu, who voiced for the title character in the Japanese version of the animated film.
+Zegler performed the song live at a promotional tour in Japan, where she also joined with Sakura Kiryu, who voiced for the title character in the Japanese version of the animated film.
 An unplugged acoustic version, performed by Zegler, was uploaded to YouTube, the same day.
 The soundtrack was released through Walt Disney Records on March 14, featuring the original songs written by Pasek and Paul, along with the songs from the animated film.
 A deluxe edition of the album was released on March 20, 2025, featuring instrumental versions of the songs and Morrow's underscore.
 Morrow's score was separately released on March 21.